snoopycrimecop/idr0041-cai-mitoticatlas/README.md

-## An experimental and computational framework to build a dynamic protein atlas of human cell division
+## Experimental and computational framework for a dynamic protein atlas of human cell division

 ### Authors